philiptwcn/website/README.md

 4. Navigate to your PR on GitHub and include the link of the staged version.
    Do consider adding a reference to the commit you staged, so that reviewers know if any further changes have been made.

+## Continuous Deployment

+This repository uses a GitHub Actions workflow ([`.github/workflows/deploy.yml`](.github/workflows/deploy.yml)) to automatically build and deploy the site to GitHub Pages whenever changes are pushed to the `main` branch.
+The workflow:

+- Checks out the repository
+- Sets up Node.js and installs dependencies using `pnpm`
+- Builds the site for production
+- Deploys the generated `_site` directory to the `gh-pages` branch using [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)

+No manual action is required for production deployment—just push to `main` and the workflow will handle publishing.